sruthigithub/addon_securityadvisor/README.md

 Accessing the Security Advisor begins the analysis of your system.

+## Contributing

+Contributions are welcome.

+Please carefully read the [Contribution Document](CONTRIBUTING.md) for workflow and contributing developer information.

 ## License

 See the LICENSE file in the project root directory.

-## Contributing

-Contributions are welcome.
-Please use contribute using [GitHub Flow](https://guides.github.com/introduction/flow/).
-Create a branch, add commits, and [open a pull request](https://github.com/cpanelinc/addon_securityadvisor/compare/).